Decision Questions for Probabilistic Automata on Small Alphabets

 \subsection{PFA Ambiguity}

-The degree of ambiguity of a finite automaton is a structural parameter, roughly indicating the number of accepting runs for a given input word.
-See \cite{WS91} for a thorough discussion of ambiguity for nondeterministic automata and \cite{Bell19, BS20, DJ18, FR17} for connections to PFA.
+The degree of ambiguity of an automaton is a structural parameter, indicating the number of accepting runs for a given input word.
+See \cite{WS91} for details of ambiguity for nondeterministic automata and \cite{Bell19, BS20, DJ18, FR17} for connections to PFA.